Python-Test-Engineer/Python-Test-Engineer/README.md

 ### Python

 - NEXT...
+AI Agents and Evals for all languages - Brighton Web Development Meetup, October 29th 2025

-AI Agents in the Data Pipeline: Earl Conference, Brighton, Oct 2025.
+-  AI Agents in the Data Pipeline: Earl Conference, Brighton, Oct 2025.

 - PyData Southampton Meetup, Sep 2025: Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk.

 - PyData London Meetup, Sep 2025: Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk.